Kagami/avif.js/README.md

 ## Features

-* Small, no dependencies, <3kb minified & gzipped
+* Small, optional dependency, <4kb minified & gzipped
 * Intercepts AVIF fetch requests so works in any scenario
-* Uses native browser decoder and should be reasonably fast
+* Uses native decoder if possible and should be reasonably fast

 ## Supported browsers

+**With native decoder:**

 * Chrome Desktop 70+
 * Firefox 63+ (with `media.av1.enabled` activated)